strukturart/passport/README.md

 <img src="/images/passport.png">

+This app is written for the KaiOs

 # Passport

 At times it is practically fast to access digital train / airplane qrcode tickets to showcase at a check-in.
 I wrote an app for that.
-All image files in a defined order (/passport/) are listed and displayed via enter.
+All images in the folder / passport / are listed.
+To avoid cumbersome copying from one device to another, a QR code can be scanned and saved with the app.

 ## How to install